flutter/codelabs/photos-sharing/final/README.md

 # Google Photos Library API Sharing Codelab

-This branch contains the final implemented app.
+This directory contains the final implemented app.

 See the `photos-sharing/initial` directory for the initial version of the app that you should check out to begin the codelab.